cosmicBboy/movenet/RESEARCH.md

 VAE methods are a potential direction to go once the baseline has been established.
 Other work to consider is [Jukebox][juke_box].

-## WaveNet: Implementing a Baseline Model for Dance2Wave
+## WaveNet: Implementing a Baseline Model for movenet

 Unlike other music generation systems like [WaveNet][wave_net] or [Jukebox][juke_box], we want to condition the generated output on a sequence